giraone/android-archiver/documentation/requirements/req-0002-error-handling-and-logging.md

 - Log.e(): Errors (exceptions with stack traces)

 The logging follows Android best practices with consistent TAG usage and appropriate log levels for debugging file operations and troubleshooting issues in production.

+---

+Additional prompt: *Add the procedure on error handling and logging to @CLAUDE.md